dicksont/propene/README.md

 }
 ```

-The function *updateRightCol* will be called, whenever *ui.options.showInput*, *ui.options.showKey*, or their associated view objects change.
+The function *updateRightCol* will be called, whenever *ui.options.showInput*, *ui.options.showKey*, or their associated view states change.
 The property *ui.state.showRightColumn* will be set.
 Changes to the view will be cascaded.

 [Design Specs](USECASE.md)